Medical IDs for Stroke Survivors

 Life after a stroke

 In the U.S someone has a stroke every 40 seconds, according to the Centers for Disease Control and Prevention (CDC).
 That adds up to nearly 800,000 strokes per year.
 In some cases, a stroke isn’t a one-and-done occurrence.
 Around one-quarter of all strokes occur in people who have previously had one.
-Every second counts when a person is having a stroke, which is why stroke medical ID can be life-savers for people who previously had a stroke and may be at risk for another.
+Every second counts when a person is having a stroke, which is why medical IDs for stroke can be life-savers for people who previously had a stroke and may be at risk for another.

 What is a stroke?